Chorus Education Trust and Sheffield Teaching School Alliance

 How school placements work

-Our School Direct Primary Programme includes placements in two of our partner schools providing experience in contrasting settings, your main placement being approximately 26 weeks over the academic year with a short complementary placement of approximately 8 weeks.
-Primary training placements will cover KS1 and KS2 (Age range 5 - 11) according to identified needs.
+Our School Direct Early Years Primary Programme includes placements in two of our partner schools providing experience in contrasting settings, your main placement being approximately 26 weeks over the academic year with a short complementary placement of approximately 8 weeks.
+Early Years training placements will cover Foundation Stage and KS1 (Age range 3-7) according to identified needs.
 Further training will be provided by the schools and the alliance in a variety of educational settings.
 We have developed a specialised programme of Early Years training which is designed to complement academic input.
 Our training utilises the expertise and strengths of highly experienced Teachers, Mentors and schools within our partnership.

 Please contact the Sheffield Teaching School Alliance for further information about the details of this Salaried programme.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.